Gregorio Paltrinieri: 2013 World Aquatics Championships

 Paltrinieri competed for Italy at 2013 World Aquatics Championships.
-He reached his first 800 metres freestyle final at a long course world championship event finishing sixth in 7:50.29.
-In the 1500 metres freestyle event Paltrinieri won a bronze medal with a time of 14:45.38, establishing a new national record.
+He reached his first 800-meter freestyle final at a long course world championship event finishing sixth in 7:50.29.
+In the 1500-meter freestyle event Paltrinieri won a bronze medal with a time of 14:45.38, establishing a new national record.

 2014

-In 2014 Paltrinieri at the Italian Swimming Championships in Riccione finished second in 800 metres freestyle event with a time of 7:43.01, behind Gabriele Detti who established a new European record in the distance.
-Three days later Paltrinieri established a new national record of 14:44.50 in the 1500 m freestyle event.
+In 2014 Paltrinieri at the Italian Swimming Championships in Riccione finished second in 800-meter freestyle event with a time of 7:43.01, behind Gabriele Detti who established a new European record in the distance.
+Three days later Paltrinieri established a new national record of 14:44.50 in the 1500-meter freestyle event.
 The day before the meet, Paltrinieri had swum an unofficial world best time of 50:56.50 in the 5 km (long course pool) at the Italian indoor distance championships in Riccione.

-In August, at the 2014 European Aquatics Championships, Paltrinieri won the 800 m and 1500 m freestyle events establishing the new European record of 14:39.93; with this result he became only the fifth swimmer ever to swim under 14:40.00 in the 1500 m freestyle long course.
+In August, at the 2014 European Aquatics Championships, Paltrinieri won the 800-meter and 1500-meter freestyle events establishing the new European record of 14:39.93; with this result he became only the fifth swimmer ever to swim under 14:40.00 in the 1500-meter freestyle long course.
 At the 2014 FINA World Swimming Championships (25 m) in Doha, Paltrinieri became World champion for the first time with the new European record of 14:16.10, which was also the second fastest time ever swum behind Grant Hackett's world record.

 2015: World Champion and World Record Holder

-At the 2015 World Aquatics Championships, in Kazan, Paltrinieri won the silver medal in the 800 m, losing to Sun Yang.
-Later he won the 1500 m, setting a new European record, a race in which Sun did not take part despite having qualified for the final with the second best time after Paltrinieri.
+At the 2015 World Aquatics Championships, in Kazan, Paltrinieri won the silver medal in the 800-meter, losing to Sun Yang.
+Later he won the 1500-meter, setting a new European record, a race in which Sun did not take part despite having qualified for the final with the second best time after Paltrinieri.

-At the end of the year Paltrineri took part at the 2015 European Short Course Swimming Championships in Netanya (Israel); here he established a new 1500 metres freestyle world record of 14:08.06 winning the gold medal ahead fellow Italian and friend Gabriele Detti.
+At the end of the year Paltrineri took part at the 2015 European Short Course Swimming Championships in Netanya (Israel); here he established a new 1500-meter freestyle world record of 14:08.06 winning the gold medal ahead fellow Italian and friend Gabriele Detti.
 The previous record set in 2001 by Grant Hackett was beaten by 2.04 seconds.
-With the gold medal, Paltrinieri also became the simultaneous holder of the world and European titles, in long course and short course, in the 1500 metres freestyle event.
+With the gold medal, Paltrinieri also became the simultaneous holder of the world and European titles, in long course and short course, in the 1500-meter freestyle event.

 2016: Olympic champion

-At the 2016 Summer Olympics in Rio de Janeiro, Brazil, Paltrinieri won the gold medal in the 1500 metre freestyle in a time of 14:34.57, after qualifying for the final ranking first in the preliminaries with a time of 14:44.51.
+At the 2016 Summer Olympics in Rio de Janeiro, Brazil, Paltrinieri won the gold medal in the 1500-meter freestyle in a time of 14:34.57, after qualifying for the final ranking first in the preliminaries with a time of 14:44.51.
 He shared the podium with fellow Italian Gabriele Detti, who won the bronze medal with a 14:40.86 to finish less than seven seconds behind Paltrinieri.